vaibhavalakshmiravideshik/AI-Research-Automation-Study/README.md

 ## Overview

 Science is accelerating.
-Large language models can now autonomously generate hypotheses, write code, run experiments, and produce full research papers — but how good are they really?
+Large language models can now autonomously generate hypotheses, write code, run experiments, and produce full research papers, but how good are they really?
 This repository presents a systematic benchmark evaluating four state-of-the-art automated scientific discovery frameworks against a gold-standard AI-generated research baseline.

 ## What is FARS?